Thienguen/CS-135/README.md

 ## Second Revision: 3/17/2022, add assignment 7 and hws, and the Labs

-  `  Read the @note at the end of each cpp file, they are the input needed and example, some will provide sample output for general purpose `
+  `Read the @note at the end/ or beginning of each cpp file, they are the input needed and example, some will provide sample output for general purpose`

   Some may not yet to have, I need to write them soon.

+ ## Third Revision: 3/18/2022, add worksheet practices, problem sets

+  Still waiting for input files and output files for problem sets (Ｔ▽Ｔ) (Ｔ▽Ｔ) Missing 1 or 2 files for worksheet, recovering . . .